hamiltop/MongoLiteDB/README.md

 TODO
 ----

-My biggest TODO is to support nested data structures.
-Right now find only works on top level keys.
-Also in the works will be building a gem.
-Documentation would also be good.
+Documentation would be good.
+I haven't used it very extensively yet, so the next goal is to work out the bugs I must have created.

 Supported Query Syntax
 ----------------------

-For now, I'll document the features by pasting the Rspec -f doc output
+Look at [MongoDB Query Language](http://docs.mongodb.org/manual/reference/operators/ "MongoDB Query Language").
+Not everything is supported yet.
+For now I'll document the implemented features by pasting the Rspec -f doc output

 ```
 rspec -f doc spec/mongo_lite_db_spec.rb